Common Travel Problems And How to Overcome Them

 - If they find your luggage but it will take hours to arrive, fill out their delayed luggage form.

 - Submit a claim to your takaful operator.
 Do you know that your travel takaful can cover your damaged or lost luggage?
 With the Platinum TripCare 360 Takaful, you can claim up to RM1,000 for your luggage.
 But that’s not all!
-The plan also covers a range of other belongings that are lost, stolen, or damaged while you’re travelling.
+The plan also covers a range of other belongings that are lost, stolen, or damaged while you are travelling.
 For instance, you can claim up to RM2,000 for a stolen laptop, tablet, or smartphone.

 Pro-tip: Take pictures of your luggage and its contents.
 If your luggage is lost, your airline will ask you a few questions, including the brand, colour, size, and contents of your luggage.
 Having pictures will make it easier for you to make your claim.

-Lost Passports or Visas
+Lost Passports Or Visas

 Have you ever checked your passport multiple times in a single hour, only to check it again in the next?
 Generally, you do your best to take every possible measure to protect your travel documents, especially your passport and visa when travelling abroad.